CharlesMack/web-browser/README.md

 # web-browser
 P.O.P.S.
 Custom Browser: a custom web browser engine with a GUI built using HTML, JavaScript, and Three.js.
 This would focus on parsing, scraping, interpreting, and displaying web content—including images and videos—while leveraging the host browser's built-in APIs (like DOM parsing, fetch for resource grabbing, and media elements for playback).

 P.O.P.S.
-Community Web Browser with all the features you requested!
+Pure Gold Web Browser!
 Here's what I've included:
 Key Features:
 🌐 Complete Browser Interface: